 - Do we need to consult the ICO?

-The GDPR introduces a new obligation to do a DPIA before carrying out types of processing likely to result in high risk to individuals’ interests.
-If your DPIA identifies a high risk that you cannot mitigate, you must consult the ICO.
+The GDPR introduces a new obligation to do a DPIA before carrying out types of processing likely to result in high risk to individuals’ rights and freedoms.
+If your DPIA identifies a high risk you cannot mitigate, you must consult us.

-This is a key element of the new focus on accountability and data protection by design.
+This is a key part of the new focus on accountability and data protection by design.

-If you have not already got a PIA process, you need to design a new DPIA process and embed this into your organisation’s policies and procedures.
+If you do not already have a PIA process, you need to design a new DPIA process and embed it into your policies and procedures.

-In the run-up to 25 May 2018, you also need to review your existing processing operations and decide whether you need to do a DPIA, or review your PIA, for anything which is likely to be high risk.
+You also need to review your existing processing operations and decide whether you need to do a DPIA, or review your PIA, for anything that is likely to be high risk.
 You do not need to do a DPIA if you have already considered the relevant risks and safeguards in another way, unless there has been a significant change to the nature, scope, context or purposes of the processing since that previous assessment.

 A DPIA is a way for you to systematically and comprehensively analyse your processing and help you identify and minimise data protection risks.